hanlindev/node-redis-schema/README.md

    Similar to `listOf` but the argument should be an object of `IRedisType` implementations.

+8. `instanceOf`

+   Similar to `listOf` but the argument should be an object of `IRedisComposeType` implementation.
+All subclasses of `BaseModel` are `IRedisComposeType` implementations.

 All built-in types comes with data validation logic.
 1 ~ 5 are simple `instanceof` checks.
 6 and 7 uses their type arguments' validation and only passes when all items are valid.
 The implication is that all fields in a schema are treated as required fields.
 Null or undefined values are not acceptable.

 ## Intended Usage